CVE-2026-39859: CWE-22: Improper Limitation of a Pathname to a Restricted Directory ('Path Traversal') in harttle liquidjs

 Technical Summary

-LiquidJS, a JavaScript template engine compatible with Shopify and GitHub Pages, had a path traversal vulnerability (CWE-22) in versions before 10.25.3.
-Although the root directory was documented as a constraint for filenames passed to renderFile() and parseFile(), this boundary was not enforced for top-level file loads.
-Consequently, an attacker could configure a Liquid instance with an empty temporary directory as root and retrieve contents of arbitrary files on the system.
-This vulnerability is addressed in LiquidJS version 10.25.3.
+LiquidJS, a JavaScript template engine compatible with Shopify and GitHub Pages, prior to version 10.25.3, improperly limits pathname access in its renderFile() and parseFile() functions.
+Although the root directory is documented as a constraint, top-level file loads bypass this restriction.
+Consequently, when a Liquid instance is configured with an empty temporary directory as root, it can return contents of arbitrary files outside the intended directory.
+This constitutes a CWE-22 path traversal vulnerability.
+The issue is resolved in LiquidJS version 10.25.3.

 Potential Impact

 An attacker can exploit this vulnerability to read arbitrary files on the system where LiquidJS is running, potentially exposing sensitive information.
-The vulnerability does not require privileges or user interaction and has a medium severity rating (CVSS 6.3).
+The vulnerability does not require privileges or user interaction and has a medium severity score of 6.3.
 There are no known exploits in the wild at this time.

 Mitigation Recommendations